Gulfstream Aerospace

 Design for two users simultaneously — but never confuse them

 Serving crew and passengers from a shared design system while maintaining entirely separate mental models for each was the most technically complex design challenge of the project.
-The solution — role-based views surfacing different capability sets on the same underlying interface — taught me that good role-based design is invisible to each user.
-Neither crew nor passenger should feel like they're using a "limited" version of something; each should feel they have exactly what they need.
+Good role-based design is invisible to each user.

 ← All workMade with sparkling water, good music, and the belief that complex things can feel simple.